A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Hay Wain, by John Constable (1821)

-The Hay Wain by John Constable is a famous landscape painting that is one of the most magnificent and serene landscape paintings.
+The Hay Wain by John Constable is a famous landscape painting that is both magnificent and serene!

 The name “The Hay Wain,” refers to the wagon carrying the wheat, which is the main subject of this landscape painting.